This story was originally published on March 25, 2020.

-When a vaccine for COVID-19 finally arrives, it’ll bring great relief to billions of people.
+When a vaccine for COVID-19 finally arrives, it will bring relief to a great many people.
 But even the most dedicated scientific minds know that mass-produced inoculations are never perfect salves.
 As with the current flu shot, some who get pricked will get sick anyway, while others will suffer mild side effects.
 But what if there was a vaccine custom-made to your unique biology, one fitted for maximum effect on ailments, from cancer to coronaviruses, with minimal drawbacks?

 That’s the goal of cutting-edge research into personalized vaccines — a sci-fi future that might be less than a decade away.